Ashvin-Ranjan/Module-Import-Python/README.md

 If there is a variable named line then this will be set as the line number.

-If the function returns a list then the list will be put in place of the list of values.
+The variable named imports in the libaray will be set to the imports in the program.

+The variable named values in the libaray  will be set to the values in the program.

+The variable named functions in the libaray  will be set to the functions in the program.

-If the function returns a dictionary then the dictionary will be put in place of the variables.
+The variable named values in the libaray  will be set to the values in the program.

-If the function return as tuple then the list in the tuple and the dictionary will be assigned to their respective values as seen above.

 Use and underscore(\_) at the beginging of the function if you do not want it to be callable from a program.